 Electricity

 Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes There are aspects of the electrical installation which may not satisfy current day needs with the fuse box appearing to be of an older type.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-There are aspects of the electrical insulation which are aged/dated and require upgrading/improvement.
-Further advice will be available from a NICEIC/SELECT registered electrician.